SMJonesPB/Just-for-Fun/README.md

 # Just-for-Fun

 These project are ones I have created just because I want to.
-They include card games, Yahtzee, and a calculator for Photonic Officer in Star Trek Online.
+They include card games, and Yahtzee.